iFun/Notes/PHIL145/README.md

 Alternative
 - should have a positive alternative, but also instead of giving positive alternative they magnify uncertainty  not very true

+If there is someone else argument against have self serving motive It is a created controversy

+### Motives

+    Motives are an indication of Created scientific controversy if all dissenters have a self-serving motive. eThe motive close not need to be the same for all dissenters

-Engagement solid true
+### Engagement

+    The engagement question the dissenters are to scientific community or to the pub community (Do the have legit scientific peer reviewed)

+### Alternative

+    Are there any alternative?
+    No alternative presented
+    S
+### 疫苗
+MMR stands for mumps measles rubella

+Virus infects the body called antigen(抗原体)

+> Vaccines insert parts of viruses that train your immune system

+### Uncertainties of Vaccines

+1. Don't know if Vaccines have any side effect (what the are, and how common they are)

+2. We don't know How to make tem

 ## Exam review

 ### Question I got wrong
-One reason the argument against anthropogenic climate change that observed temperature increases is due to natural variation is suspect is that:
+- One reason the argument against anthropogenic climate change that observed temperature increases is due to natural variation is suspect is that:

->it fits with a simple narrative (weather changes all the time) and thus it is possible that we are biased to draw the conclusion
+> it fits with a simple narrative (weather changes all the time) and thus it is possible that we are biased to draw the conclusion

-The practice of testing a model by inserting past data and testing the model predictions against known outcomes is known as: __hidecasting__
+- The practice of testing a model by inserting past data and testing the model predictions against known outcomes is known as: __hidecasting__

-One reason the argument against anthropogenic climate change that observed temperature increases is due to natural variation is suspect is that:
+- One reason the argument against anthropogenic climate change that observed temperature increases is due to natural variation is suspect is that:
 >	it is no explanation at all, since it amounts to saying "the temperature increase is not caused by people"

+- For proponents of Intelligent Design, _____________ is an example of when the appearance of design is evidence for actual design.
+> 	 irreducible complexity

+- Darwin gained the insight that __________________ from Thomas Malthus' Essay on the Principles of Population.
+>  population growth rates are always greater than the environment can support

+- What unifies proponents of intelligent design?
+> The belief that certain biological and cosmological features are the result of intelligent agency

 ### Possible short answer
 We should worry that natural variability isn't an __explanation__ for recent climate change but simply a refusal to countenance the possibility that human activity is to blame